Add Math Equations to PowerPoint Presentations in C#

 MathFraction class

-MathFraction class specifies the fraction object, consisting of a numerator and denominator separated by a fraction bar.
+The MathFraction class specifies a fraction object consisting of a numerator and denominator separated by a fraction bar.
 The fraction bar can be horizontal or diagonal, depending on the fraction properties.
-The fraction object is also used to represent the stack function, which places one element above another, with no fraction bar.
+The fraction object is also used to represent the stack function, which places one element above another without a fraction bar.

 Example: